ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ansible.md

 [General installation information](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html) is available which covers all supported operating systems, but it doesn't talk about Arm-based hosts.

-## What do I need to do before I start installing the Ansible command line tools?
+## What should I do before I start installing the Ansible command line tools?

 This article provides a quick solution to install the Ansible command line tools, such as `ansible-playbook` for Ubuntu on Arm.